 Eighteenth Dynasty tombs include those of Amenhotep III (in the west valley), Hatshepsut, Thutmose III, and Thutmose IV.
 Some of the most famous figures of Ancient Egypt are buried at the Valley of the Kings, including the boy king Tutankhamun, Ramses the Great, Ramesses IV, and Tuthmosis III.

-The Valley of the Kings has almost thirty tombs in all and, together with Luxor, the Valley of the Queens, and Karnak, forms part of a UNESCO World Heritage site.
+The Valley of the Kings has almost 30 tombs in all and, together with Luxor, the Valley of the Queens, and Karnak, forms part of a UNESCO World Heritage site.
 This site also features as one of our Top ten tourist attractions in Egypt.